rnanosaur/rnanosaur.github.io/_tutorial/04-simulation-gazebo.md

 All worlds available are in the [nanosaur_worlds](https://github.com/rnanosaur/nanosaur_simulations/tree/main/nanosaur_worlds/worlds) package in [nanosaur_simulations](https://github.com/rnanosaur/nanosaur_simulations) repository.

-Example if you want to run an empty world
+Example if you want to run an empty world.

 {% capture code %}ros2 launch nanosaur_igniton ignition.launch.py world_name:=empty{% endcapture %}{% include code.html code=code lang="sh" copyable=true %}

+**Remember to don't write the world extension!**
 # Run perception

 If you want to enable the nanosaur perception run this command in a new shell